-Equation '1' shows that Nepalese exports to India increases with the increase in RGDPN.
-This is theoretically consistent and the increase in Nepalese exports may be due to increase in the production of Nepalese exportable.
-Similarly, equation '2' shows that Nepalese imports from India also increases with the increase in RGDPN.
+Although Equation '1' shows that Nepalese exports to India increases with the increase in NGDPN.
+This is theoretically consistent and the increase in exports may be due to the increase in production of Nepalese exportable.
+Similarly, equation '2' shows that Nepalese imports from India also increases with the increase in NGDPN.
 This is also theoretically consistent and the increase in imports may be due to the increase in demand for consumption and investment from both the private and public sectors.
-The residual diagnostic tests of both the equations show the results are valid.
-However, if scrutinized minutely, the estimated coefficient of RGDPN in equation '2' is higher than in equation '1'.
-This indicates that increase in RGDPN contribute more for increase in Nepalese imports from India compared to increase in Nepalese exports to India.
-Therefore, Nepalese real GDP works more favorably for India than for Nepal.
+However, if scrutinized minutely, the estimated coefficient of NGDPN in equation '2' is higher than in equation '1'.
+This indicates that increase in NGDPN contribute more for increase in Nepalese imports from India compared to increase in Nepalese exports to India.
+Therefore, Nepalese GDP works more favorably for India than for Nepal.

-In the case of Indian real GDP (RGDPI), equations '3' and '4' show that as like the RGDPN, increase in RGDPI also cause to increase both the Nepalese exports to India as well as the Nepalese imports from India.
-Increase in Nepalese exports to India with the increase in RGDPI is theoretically consistent and do not require any explanation.
-However, increase in Nepalese imports from India with the increase in RGDPI may be due to the increase in economies of scale of production in the Indian economy and its consequent 'pushing effect'.
-If compared minutely, as like in the case of RGDPN, increase in RGDPI also contributes more for increase in Nepalese imports from India compared to increase in Nepalese exports to India.
-This shows that both the RGDPN and RGDPI work more favorably for India than for Nepal.
+In the case of Indian nominal GDP (NGDPI), equations '3' and '4' show that as like the NGDPN, increase in NGDPI also cause to increase both the Nepalese exports to India as well as the Nepalese imports from India.
+Increase in Nepalese exports to India with the increase in NGDPI is theoretically consistent and do not require any explanation.
+However, increase in Nepalese imports from India with the increase in NGDPI may be due to the increase in economies of scale of production in the Indian economy and its consequent 'pushing effect'.
+If compared minutely, as like in the case of NGDPN, increase in NGDPI also contributes more for increase in Nepalese imports from India compared to increase in Nepalese exports to India.
+This shows that both the NGDPN and NGDPI work more favorably for India than for Nepal.

-$^{^{3}}$ To see the result of the estimated equations please refer to the annex (Table 2 to Table 4).
+3 To see the result of the estimated equations please refer to the annex.

-The equations '5' and '6' test the effects of change in the nominal exchange rate of NC visà-vis IC on 'X' and 'M'.
+The equations '5' and '6' test the effects of change in the nominal exchange rate of NC vis-à-vis IC on 'X' and 'M'.
 In order to test such an effect, it has been kept in mind that the nominal exchange rate of Nepalese currency vis-à-vis the Indian currency is fixed in nature.
 Carrying out regression analysis using the whole series of the exchange rate may provide some misleading result.
 Therefore, in order to minimize the errors, only the particular year in which the exchange rate was revised and the consecutive three years are taken to construct the data series in this case.
 The result of the equation '5' suggests that when the nominal exchange rate of NC vis-à-vis IC increases, i.e. Nepalese currency depreciates, Nepalese exports to India increases.
-This is theoretically consistent and requires no explanation.
 In the similar fashion, equation '6' also shows that whenever NC depreciates vis-à-vis IC, instead of declining, Nepalese imports from India also increases.
 While compared the values of the coefficients and the probability values, equation '6' is relatively better fit than equation '5'.
-This shows that the nominal depreciation NC vis-àvis IC works more favorably for India than for Nepal.
+This shows that the nominal depreciation NC vis-à-vis IC works more favorably for India than for Nepal.
 This is not implausible in the case where Nepalese imports from India constitute wide varieties of goods ranging from daily consumer goods to construction goods, petroleum products, vehicles & spare parts and other heavy machineries & equipments and the quantity of exports and imports are measured in monetary terms instead in terms of physical units at the same time.
 The increase in Nepalese imports from India as a result of depreciation of NC vis-à-vis IC may explain the popular 'J-curve' phenomenon.
-This result rather suggests that revaluation of Nepalese currency vis-à-vis Indian currency may benefit Nepal in trading with India.
+This result rather suggests that revaluation of Nepalese currency vis-à-vis Indian currency benefits Nepal in Indo-Nepal bilateral trade due the operation of the "J-curve" phenomenon.